marijnh/Eloquent-JavaScript/08_error.md

 Still, types provide a useful framework for talking about programs.
 A lot of mistakes come from being confused about the kind of value that goes into or comes out of a function.
 If you have that information written down, you're less likely to get confused.

-You could add a comment like the following before the `goalOrientedRobot` function from the previous chapter to describe its type:
+You could add a comment like the following before the `findRoute` function from the previous chapter to describe its type:

 ```
-// (VillageState, Array) → {direction: string, memory: Array}
+// (graph: Object, from: string, to: string) => string[]
-function goalOrientedRobot(state, memory) {
+function findRoute(graph, from, to) {
   // ...
 }
 ```

 There are a number of different conventions for annotating JavaScript programs with types.

 One thing about types is that they need to introduce their own complexity to be able to describe enough code to be useful.
 What do you think would be the type of the `randomPick` function that returns a random element from an array?
-You'd need to introduce a _((type variable))_, _T_, which can stand in for any type, so that you can give `randomPick` a type like `([T]) → T` (function from an array of *T*s to a *T*).
+You'd need to introduce a _((type variable))_, _T_, which can stand in for any type, so that you can give `randomPick` a type like `(T[]) → T` (function from an array of *T*s to a *T*).

 {{index "type checking", TypeScript}}